 In order to receive the Federal Unsubsidized Stafford Loan, students must first start by completing a Free Application for Federal Student Aid (FAFSA) at www.fafsa.ed.gov and listing LMU as a school for the appropriate school year they will be enrolled.
-The LMU Federal School Code is 003502 and it is the same for any and all academic programs at LMU.
+The Federal School Code for LMU is 003502 and it is the same for any and all academic programs at LMU.
 Below is a description of the Unsubsidized Stafford Loan, as well as other financial options for students to consider.

 Unsubsidized Stafford Loans

 Unsubsidized Stafford Loans are non-need-based loans.
 Interest rates for loans disbursed after July 1, 2014, and before July 1, 2015 are 6.21%.
 There is also a loan fee of 1.072%-1.073%.
 Interest accrues during enrollment, grace and deferment periods but does not capitalize until students graduate, withdraw or drop below part-time status.

 Graduate and professional students are entitled to receive these unsubsidized loans in the amount of up to $20,500 per year unless they have met their aggregate limit on loans.
 This limit is $138,500, and includes all subsidized and unsubsidized Stafford Loans borrowed for undergraduate or graduate studies.

 Graduate PLUS Loans

 Federal Graduate PLUS Loans disbursed after July 1, 2014, and before July 1, 2015 have a fixed interest rate of 7.9 percent and an origination fee of 4.204.
 The maximum amount a student may borrow per academic year is the cost of attendance minus any other financial aid received for that same academic period.
 For instance, if attending LMU-DSOL costs $49,000 per academic year and a student already has $20,500 in Stafford Loans, a student is eligible for $28,500 in Graduate PLUS Loans.